Skip to cookie consent Skip to main content

 • Talk to your doctor about hormone treatments during menopause.
 Together, you can weigh the benefits and risks through shared decision making.

 • Limit alcohol consumption.
-It’s best to have no more than 1 alcoholic drink per day.
-If you’re concerned about your drinking, you’re not alone.
+It is best to limit alcohol use.
 Alcohol use disorder (AUD) in women is on the rise.
 Know that AUD is a treatable condition.
 Your doctor can help connect you with a team that can develop a treatment plan tailored to your condition and needs.

 It’s important to be familiar with your own body and to perform regular breast self-exams.
 This way, if you notice a change, you can take charge of your own health.